Pomax/flickrmirror/README.md

 After that, rename the `env.dist` file to `.env`, open it in a text editor, and input your Flickr API key and secret, as well as your screen name.
+Also note the permissions var, which can be set to "read", "write", or "delete".
+The template env.dist has this set to "read" since it only downsyncs by default, but you can change this to whatever you like.

+If you do change it, you'll have to kill off your access token and secret, and rerun the authorisation, since you will need new auth creds. to run with wider permissions.

-If you do not have a Flickr API key, you can trivially get a non-commercial one for free by going to:
+Also, if you do not have a Flickr API key, you can trivially get a non-commercial one for free by going to:

   http://www.flickr.com/services/apps/create/apply